Freiling87/CCU/CCU/Scratchpad.md

 #	T	Promo Campaign - Shadowrun-but-not-really
 ##		T	Player Character
 "The Fixer," an old man who's not quite as tough as he used to be.
 But he has a lot of connections in the criminal world and knows how to put together a team.
 So this will direct the player to use a hiring-based playstyle.
+Remove Low-Cost Jobs and add No In-Fighting
-##		T	Home base
+##		T	Home base (Perennial)
-In between each mission, a small hive city neighborhood with all the things you would need.
+In between each mission, a slummy neighborhood that changes every time you see it
 ###			T	The Bar
 Where the mercenaries hang out.
 All Talk interactions should tell you a bit about them.
 Ensure that Buying a Round will affect all hires.